Use of Elbow Crutches

 Heel weight bearing

-Heel weight bearing (HWB) means you can place weight through your heel only when standing, walking with crutches or sitting down
+Heel weight bearing (HWB) means you can place weight through your heel only when attempting to stand, walk, sit down or negotiate steps and stairs.

 • Stand up on the unaffected leg keeping the weight through the affected heel only